WHEN THE RESULTS SAY LOW BLOOD CALCIUM

 Calcium exists in several states in our bodies depending on whether it is being used or stored.
 “Ionized Calcium” is circulating free in the bloodstream and is “active” or ready to be used in one of the numerous body functions requiring calcium.
 The amount of ionized calcium in the blood is tightly regulated.
 Too much is dangerous.
 Too low is dangerous.
 About 50% of blood calcium is present as ionized calcium.

 “Bound Calcium” is also circulating in the bloodstream but it is not floating around freely.
 It is instead, being carried by molecules of albumin (a blood protein whose job is to transport substances that don't freely dissolve in blood) or it is complexed with other ions.
 About 40% of blood calcium is bound (i.e. carried by albumin or complexed with another ion).
+Ionized calcium and bound calcium added together are called "total calcium."
+This value is reported on most blood chemistry panels.
+Total calcium refers to the total calcium in the bloodstream, not the total calcium in the body.

 Calcium is also stored in the minerals of bone.
 We do not usually think of bone as more than just scaffolding but living bone is a surprisingly active tissue.
 One of its functions is to store calcium and when calcium is needed, it can be mobilized from the bone.
 Normally there is plenty of calcium and such mobilization does not significantly weaken the bone structure but if excess calcium is mobilized, bone can be depleted and softened.